 The TEF, or Test d'Evaluation du Français, is a language test that is used to assess the level of French comprehension and expression skills in people who are not native French speakers.

-This test can be used for Quebec immigration purposes and is the only French language examination accepted for the Federal Skilled Worker Program.
+This test can be used for Quebec immigration purposes and is the only French language examination accepted for the Federal Skilled Worker Program

-About the TEF
+About TEF

 Test | Questions | Duration |